-Every day, our customers experience the benefits of a connected safety program when they see how MSA ALTAIR® gas detectors + Safety io™ Grid services help them have control of their gas detection program, uncover safety training opportunities, and drive individual accountability even when working remotely.
+Every day, our customers experience the benefits of a connected safety program when they see how MSA ALTAIR io™ 4 Gas Detection Wearable and Grid software can help them have control of their gas detection program, uncover safety training opportunities, and drive individual accountability even when working remotely.

 Watch this on-demand demo to see how the ALTAIR io 4 device and Grid software work together to help improve safety.